langchain-ai/langchain-academy/README.md

 Graphs for studio are in the `module-x/studio/` folders.

 * To use Studio, you will need to create a .env file with the relevant API keys
-* Run this from the command line to create these files:
+* Run this from the command line to create these files for module 1 to 4, as an example:
 ```
 $ for i in {1..4}; do
   cp module-$i/studio/.env.example module-$i/studio/.env